LucasTCook/LucasTCook/README.md

 ## About Me

-- 🧑‍💻 Software Engineer with 8 years of experience.
+- 🧑‍💻 Software Engineer with 8 years of experience
-- 🎸 Guitar and music theory enthusiast.
+- 🎸 Guitar and music theory enthusiast
-- 🐉 Avid Dungeons & Dragons player.
+- 🐉 Avid Dungeons & Dragons player
-- 📚 Lover of Science Fiction/Fantasy novels.
+- 📚 Lover of Science Fiction/Fantasy novels

 </div>